phanumat/Documentation/composite-devices/index.rst

 The simulated refrigerator in this example is a composite device with two components (child devices):

 - The simulated main refrigerator (fridge) compartment, and
 - A simulated freezer compartment.

 Each compartment has its own door, its own temperature, and its own temperature setpoint.
 Each compartment is modeled as a child device of the main refrigerator device.

 From IDE, create a *New Device* (see :ref:`create-virtual-device`) and set it to *Type* "Simulated Refrigerator".
 This will create the composite parent device *Simulated Refrigerator.*
-You will see it appear in the *Things* view of your SmartThings mobile app.
+You will see it appear in the *Things* view of your PEA HiVE mobile app.
 Tap on it to see the *Detail* view of it.

 The mobile app view of the Simulated Refrigerator composite device, with the detail view on the right, looks as below: